WebSpellChecker/wproofreader-helm/README.md

 ### Something got broken following `helm upgrade`

-Please make sure that all values arguments passed as `--set` CLI arguments were duplicated with your latest `helm upgrade` call.
+Please make sure that all values arguments passed as `--set` CLI arguments were duplicated with your latest `helm upgrade` call, or simply use `--reuse-values` flag.
 Otherwise, they are overwritten with the contents of `values.yaml`.